Igor Akinfeev: International career

 Akinfeev made his debut for the Russian national team in a friendly match against Norway, which Russia lost 2–3, on 28 April 2004, aged 18 years and 20 days.
 He thus became the third youngest player to compete for Russia after Eduard Streltsov and Sergey Rodionov and the youngest international footballer ever in the history of the Russian Federation.
 He held the record for the youngest national team player for 18 years before being overtaken by Sergei Pinyayev in 2022.
 He was later included into the Russian UEFA Euro 2004 squad as the third choice goalkeeper behind Sergei Ovchinnikov and Vyacheslav Malafeev.

 His major competitive debut was on 30 March 2005, in a 2006 FIFA World Cup qualifier against Estonia and he was later promoted to Russia's first-choice goalkeeper after a long-term injury to Malafeev.
 Akinfeev kept his first choice place under Yuri Semin and later Guus Hiddink.
 On 6 May 2007, Akinfeev suffered a knee injury in a 1–1 draw against FC Rostov which put him out of action for four months.
 As a result, he lost his first choice position to Vyacheslav Malafeev and later Vladimir Gabulov.
 He returned to the Russian national squad in early November but was deemed unfit for the UEFA Euro 2008 qualifier against Israel.
-Akinfeev later re-established his first choice place for Russia at UEFA Euro 2008, and played every match as the nation reached the semi-finals.
+Akinfeev later re-established his first choice place for Russia at UEFA Euro 2008, and played every match as the nation reached the semi-finals, losing 3–0 to eventual champions Spain.